Credit by Non-Traditional Means

 |Total Semester Hours 14|

-VIII.
+IX.
 Credit for Approved Apprenticeship Programs

 MGCCC, in partnership with sponsoring companies, coordinates specific apprenticeship programs designed to meet the training needs of apprentices as outlined by the Bureau of Apprenticeship Training of the U.S. Department of Labor.
 Participants in these programs are employed by a sponsoring company and must meet all apprenticeship entry requirements specified by the Bureau of Apprentice Standards.
 Apprenticeship programs vary in length from 4,000 to 8,000 clock hours, including work experience training and classroom instruction.
 Classroom instruction includes related studies needed to perform on-the-job skills.
 Apprenticeship instructors monitor work experience training and insure rotations are maintained.
 Upon satisfactory completion of the apprenticeship, the participant is classified as a journeyman with the sponsoring company.